-- We have a 'designated person', sometimes known as the designated lead for safeguarding, who is responsible for carrying out child, young person, or adult protection procedures.
-(It is recommended that this person is the setting manager.) - There designated person reports to a 'designated officer' responsible for overseeing all child, young person or adult protection matters.
-(It is usually the person who line manages the manager) - The 'designated person' and the 'designated officer' ensure they have links with statutory and voluntary organisations regarding safeguarding children. - The 'designated person' and the 'designated officer' ensure they have received appropriate training on child protection matters and that all staff are adequately informed and/or trained to recognise possible child abuse in the categories of physical, emotional and sexual abuse and neglect. - The 'designated person' and the 'designated officer' ensure all staff are aware of the additional vulnerabilities that affect children that arise from inequalities of race, gender, disability, language, religion, sexual orientation or culture and that these receive full consideration in child, young person or adult protection related matters. - The 'designated person' and the 'designated officer' ensure that staff are aware and receive training in social factors affecting children's vulnerability including - social exclusion - domestic violence and controlling or coercive behaviour - mental Illness - drug and alcohol abuse (substance misuse)

-- parental learning disability
+- We have a 'designated safeguarding lead person', who is responsible for carrying out child, young person, or adult protection procedures.
+(It is recommended that this person is the setting manager.) - The designated safeguarding lead reports to a 'designated officer' responsible for overseeing all child, young person or adult protection matters.
+(It is usually the person who line manages the manager) - The 'designated safeguarding lead' and the 'designated officer' ensure they have links with statutory and voluntary organisations regarding safeguarding children. - The 'designated safeguarding lead' and the 'designated officer' ensure they have received appropriate training on child protection matters and that all staff are adequately informed and/or trained to recognise possible child abuse in the categories of physical, emotional and sexual abuse and neglect. - The 'designated safeguarding lead' and the 'designated officer' ensure all staff are aware of the additional vulnerabilities that affect children that arise from inequalities of race, gender, disability, language, religion, sexual orientation or culture and that these receive full consideration in child, young person or adult protection related matters. - The 'designated safeguarding lead and the 'designated officer' ensure that staff are aware and receive training in social factors affecting children's vulnerability including - social exclusion - domestic violence and controlling or coercive behaviour - mental Illness - drug and alcohol abuse (substance misuse) - parental learning disability - radicalisation

-- radicalisation

-- The 'designated person' and the 'designated officer' ensure that staff are aware and receive training in other ways that children may suffer significant harm and stay up to date with relevant contextual safeguarding matters:
+- The 'designated safeguarding lead' and the 'designated officer' ensure that staff are aware and receive training in other ways that children may suffer significant harm and stay up to date with relevant contextual safeguarding matters:

 - abuse of disabled children

 - fabricated or induced illness

 - child abuse linked to spirit possession

 - sexually exploited children

 - children who are trafficked and/or exploited

-- female genital mutilation
+- · female genital mutilation

 - extra-familial abuse and threats

 - children involved in violent offending, with gangs and county lines.

-- The 'designated person' and the 'designated officer' ensure they are adequately informed in vulnerable adult protection matters.
+The 'designated safeguarding lead' and the 'designated officer' ensure they are adequately informed in vulnerable adult protection matters.